caktus/talks/djangocon/2013/scaling/scaling.rst

 - The usual suspects, Python 2.7, Django 1.5, and Postgres 9.1
 - For web server we're using Nginx to proxy a set of Gunicorn workers, and S3 for static media
 - We're using Celery and rabbitMQ for background tasks
-- Redis for sessions
+- Redis for sessions and cache initially
-- And memcached for a cache
+- And ultimately we switched to memcached for the cache and left sessions in redis

 ----